UBC-FRESH/nemora/notes/synthesis_planning.md

 Also have a look at the FLG project documentation under `reference-papers/flg`.
 Basically I wrote this way back.
 The Rlandscape package probably has a better implementation, but maybe there is something in the FLG documentation or whatnot worth salvaging (my guess is no, but work carefull scraping through and documenting)

+## Data dependencies & tooling

+Many synthesis workflows lean on DataLad-provisioned reference datasets (FAIB/FIA manifests, raster fixtures, etc.).
+When setting up a new workstation:

+1. Install `git-annex` first (package managers work best: NeuroDebian/apt on Ubuntu, `brew install git-annex` on macOS, or `datalad-installer git-annex` on any platform).
+DataLad will not function without it.
+2. Install DataLad with the full extras so Python deps land correctly: `pip install datalad[full]` (use `--user` or `python3 -m pip` if needed).
+This only handles Python requirements.
+3. Optional but recommended: use `pip install datalad-installer` and rerun `datalad-installer git-annex` when upgrading so non-Python binaries stay current across platforms.

+Keep `git-annex`/`datalad` on your `PATH` before attempting to fetch synthesis inputs; the ingest and sampling notes assume the tooling is ready to go.

 ## Multi-phase implementation plan

 ### Phase 0 — Research & design scaffolding